graysonwhite/gglm/README.md

 ## Examples

-`gglm` has two main goals: (1) quickly create the four main diagnostics plots, similarly to when you call `plot()` on an `lm` or `glm` type object, and (2) produce diagnostic plots the align with the Grammar of Graphics by creating `ggplot2` layers that allow for easy plotting of particular model diagnostic plots.
+`gglm` has two main types of functions.
+First, the `gglm()` function for quickly creating the four main diagnostic plots, similar to when you call `plot()` on an `lm` type object.
+Second, the `stat_*()` functions, which produce diagnostic plots the align with The Grammar of Graphics by creating `ggplot2` layers that allow for easy plotting of particular model diagnostic plots.

-### Example 1: Quickly creating the four diagnostic plots
+### Example 1: Quickly creating the four diagnostic plots with `gglm()`

 ``` r
 library(gglm) # Load the package